 It is a procedure that no other army in the world would dare undertake, as it gives additional time to the enemy to continue firing rockets at population centers.
 It is also a practice that is not featured prominently in mainstream media coverage.

-In a statement, Netanyahu said, that, “as always, Israel is doing everything possible to protect our civilians and keep Palestinian civilians out of harm’s way.
+In a statement, Netanyahu said, “as always, Israel is doing everything possible to protect our civilians and keep Palestinian civilians out of harm’s way.
 We demonstrated this yet again [yesterday] when we warned civilians to vacate the building used by the Hamas terror intelligence.
 They vacated the premises before the target was destroyed and that’s why you don’t hear of casualties from these collapsing terror towers because we take special care to avoid these civilian casualties, exactly the opposite of Hamas.”

 PMW director Itamar Marcus noted that “Israel’s care for civilians is unique, especially in the history of warfare against terror organizations that use civilians as human shields.
 Moreover, the international community’s questioning of Israel about civilian casualties exposes its great hypocrisy.”